Ficool

 Takeshi dodged the shurikens with minimal effort, then caught Hikaru's incoming foot and attempted to twist his leg, using leverage to force his opponent off balance.

 Hikaru immediately jumped with his free leg, kicking straight toward Takeshi's head before pulling himself away from the grip.
-In one fluid motion, he delivered another kick with his newly available leg, his right foot connecting solidly with Takeshi's chest and sending him stumbling backward.
+In one fluid motion, he delivered another kick with his newly available leg.
+His right foot connected solidly with Takeshi's chest and sent him stumbling backward.

 "Tsk!"
-Takeshi exclaimed, quickly regaining his balance after the unexpected impact, shaking his head to clear it.
+Takeshi exclaimed, quickly regaining his balance after the unexpected impact.
+He shook his head to clear it.
 He reached for shurikens in his pouch and threw them in a wide arc, forcing Hikaru to respond to multiple projectiles simultaneously.

 The tactical pressure required immediate response.
-Hikaru's hand seals were swift and precise as he executed the Substitution Technique, a puff of smoke appearing as a wooden log took the impact of several shurikens instead of his body.
+Hikaru's hand seals were swift and precise as he executed the Substitution Technique.
+A puff of smoke appeared as a wooden log took the impact of several shurikens instead of his body.

 Seeing his opponent evade the attack so easily, Takeshi's expression shifted to genuine annoyance.
 "How about trying to dodge this move?" he called out, jumping high into the air while forming a series of hand seals.